raju-dasupally/node-azure-stack/README.md

 </p>

-## Why should you use this GitHub Stack?
+## Why should you use this GitHub template?
 You can spin up your own Express(Node.js) website in seconds.
 Deployment happens on an Azure App Service.

 The stack also sets up a proper Github CI/CD environment by taing care of the following things